Standard Bank: History

+Operations

+As of 2024, Standard Bank had a presence in over 20 Sub-Saharan African countries, 4 global centers, and 2 offshore hubs.
+It held 13% of the top 100 African banks' combined assets, and was its largest bank by total assets, at R3.07 trillion (~ USD 166 billion).

+Also in 2024, the bank had 16.1 million personal and private banking clients (4 million of whom used digital banking).
+In the same year, Standard Bank reported it had 816,000 business and commercial banking clients, across 16 countries.
+Its client revenue across 20 corporate and investment banking countries was R50.6 billion, and its insurance and asset management division had R1.5 trillion in assets under management.

+Standard Bank operated 1,168 branches in 2024, as well 5,562 ATMs.
+In the same year, it reported that 42% of its senior positions were held by women.

+South Africa

+The Standard Bank of South Africa Limited operates Standard Bank Financial Services Holdings Pty Ltd (of which Standard Bank Insurance Brokers Pty Ltd is a subsidiary), Standard Offshore Finance Company Limited Isle of Man, and Diners Club S.A.
+Pty Ltd.

+In 2023, Standard Bank operated 652 branches in its home country of South Africa, with plans to add 33 more.

+It offers transactional banking, private banking, savings and investment banking, credit cards, mortgages, vehicle finance, personal loans, and Forex services to South African consumers.

 Expansion and acquisitions

 Africa

 In 1992 the bank acquired the operations of ANZ Grindlays Bank in eight African countries.
 Most of the newly acquired banks were renamed Stanbic Bank, to avoid confusion with the former parent (and now competitor), Standard Chartered, which continued to operate in Africa.
 Several more banks in Africa were acquired during the 1990s, and adopted the Stanbic name.
 Standard Bank now trades under the name Stanbic Bank in Botswana, the Democratic Republic of the Congo, Ghana, Kenya, Malawi, Nigeria, South Sudan, Tanzania, Uganda, Zambia and Zimbabwe.

 Eswatini

 Standard Bank Eswatini opened its doors in 1988 and is today a leading commercial bank in the country.

 Ivory Coast

 In February 2014, Standard Bank Group is expected to open a representative office in Abidjan, Ivory Coast, marking the entry of the banking conglomerate into Francophone West Africa.
 Ivory Coast becomes the 19th African country where Standard Bank maintains a subsidiary.